Anahkiasen/cookie-monster/README.md

 }());
 ```

+## Bugs and suggestions

+Any bug or suggestion should be opened as an issue [in the repository](https://github.com/Anahkiasen/cookie-monster/issues) for easier tracking.
+This allows me to close issues once they're fixed.

 ## Contributing

 To contribute to the project, you'll find the files you want to edit in `src/`, split by what the methods are related to.
 If you're not familiar with [Git](http://git-scm.com/), the simplest way to contribute is to go into a file, click the _Edit_ button at the top, edit the code, and click on **"Propose file change"**.